 Working Together to Solve Economic Challenges: Cross-disciplinary Projects

-Hire a Directed Studies team for your organization
+Hire a Business Consulting Project team for your organization

 Does your organization need a problem solved using process management tools, strategy, and in-depth research?
-Complete our online DS application form and a faculty representative will contact you to explore your needs further.
+Visit our Business Consulting Project website and to contact a faculty representative to explore your needs further.